How to Acknowledge our Biases

-In this modern society, many people are developing a tendency to equate objectivity with better results.
-Consequently, many people now strive to attain an "objective" mind, utilizing only observable data, driven and guided by logic and reason, free from any personal biases.
-This goal is definitely one that’s worth attaining since it seems to meet the demands of present and possibly future society.
-However, what does it mean for a person to be free from personal biases?
-Is it truly achievable?
-And how can we do it?
-Here’s my thought.
+In our modern society, many people have a tendency to equate objectivity with better results.
+Consequently, many now strive to attain an "objective" mind, utilizing only observable data, driven and guided by logic and reason, free from any personal biases.
+This goal is definitely one worth attaining since it seems to meet the demands of present and possibly future society.

 So what should we do?
 If the increase in knowledge can help, but tends to be trumped by our personal presumptions, then we can start by learning about ourselves from our friends, acquaintances, family, etc. This is not to implicate the role of our predisposition, but to identify a pattern in behavior and thought process.
 Getting past this step can help us acknowledge any propensities we possess towards certain kinds of biases.
 The next step is to learn to be more mindful of our behavior and thoughts as we go about our daily interactions and professional endeavours.
 Without striving to do better in this area, all other efforts would be in vain.

 To answer the questions from the beginning: no, we will always have our biases – note that this is why we set the goal to become UNBIASED in the first place; to reduce personal biases, we must know what we tend to biased against (or for), acknowledge that we are under its influence, and then increase self-awareness of our actions and thoughts.